In this article we’re going to cover A LOT about menopause, and how you can support your body through it.

 Here are some guidelines:

-A hugely important part of managing your weight and having a strong, healthy body.
-Also a nutrient that most women don’t get enough of.
+Protein is a hugely important part of managing your weight and having a strong, healthy body.
+It’s also something that most women don’t get enough of.

-Protein is key when it comes to building and maintaining muscle.
-The more muscle you have, the stronger and more toned you are, and the more calories you can burn throughout the day.
+This nutrient is key when it comes to building and maintaining muscle.
+And the more muscle you have, the stronger and more toned you are, and the more calories you can burn throughout the day.

-It also keeps you fuller for longer, and makes your body work pretty hard to process it (which is a good thing).
+Protein also keeps you fuller for longer, and makes your body work fairly hard to process it (which is a good thing).

 Around 25% of the calories you take in from protein will be burned off just during digestion.